HE-1234/HE-1234/README.md

 ### Hi there 👋

 I'm a second year computer science major at UCI.
-Here is my Linked in profile: [Link]https://www.linkedin.com/in/eric-huang-7280x/
+Here is my [Linkedin] profile(https://www.linkedin.com/in/eric-huang-7280x/)
 <!--
 **HE-1234/HE-1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.